SOC 2 Type II audit in progress · EU, US and India data residency · a DPA you can sign

 • › Triage time is your bottleneck — AI sorting the queue pays for the flat fee.

-• › Issues arrive in Slack and Sentry, not just email.
+• › Issues arrive in Slack and your monitoring stack, not just email.

-• › You want the total cost known in advance: $99, done.
+• › You want the total cost known in advance: from $79/mo, done.

 Stay on osTicket if…